 Matt Gonzalez was born in McAllen, Texas.
 He received his B.A. at Columbia University and J.D. from Stanford Law School.
 After a decade as a deputy public defender in San Francisco Gonzalez served a term on the 11-member Board of Supervisors.
-He thereafter co-founded a civil rights law firm Gonzalez & Leigh LLP, which was active from 2005-2012, and was Ralph Nader’s running mate in 2008.
-In early 2011 he returned to the San Francisco Public Defender’s Office as Chief Attorney.
+He thereafter co-founded a civil rights law firm Gonzalez & Leigh LLP, which was active from 2005-2012, and was Ralph Nader’s running mate in 2008 on an Independent ticket.
+In early 2011, he returned to the San Francisco Public Defender’s Office as Chief Attorney.

 Since 2006 he has exhibited artworks in a variety of Bay Area art venues including Park Life, Guerrero Gallery, Adobe Books, Incline Gallery, and Johansson Projects.
 He has shown with Dolby Chadwick Gallery since 2014.

 Matthew Edward Gonzalez was born on June 4, 1965 in the Rio Grande Valley of South Texas, in the city of McAllen, Texas (pop.
 35,000 in 1965), nine miles north of the U.S. — Mexican border and 250 miles south of San Antonio, Texas.
 At the time of his birth the family lived in San Juan, Puerto Rico.